ssarma1961/ExtractSelectColumns/README.md

 # ExtractSelectColumns
-Python program to extract desired columns from a csv or xlsx file
+Python program to extract desired columns from a csv or xlsx file.
+I have been exporting highlights from Oreilly books/kindle.
+The export comes with too many unwanted columns.
+Hence i wrote this program to extract the desired columns.
+The source data can be either a csv file or xlsx file.
+The output file will be in xlsx file.
+If your excel file has multiple sheets, specify the sheet name while exporting the columns.